leolca/textolivre/README.md

 ```
 As a result, we see that the packages already included are: *abstract, adjustbox, amsmath, amsfonts, amssymb, amsthm, authblk, biblatex, caption, subcaption, cleveref, cmbright, csquotes, datetime2, enumitem, etoolbox, xpatch, fancyhdr, footmisc, geometry, graphicx, hyperref, hyperref, listings, longtable, booktabs, tabularx, colortbl, mfirstuc, polyglossia, relsize, setspace, textpos, titlesec, totpages, translations, xcolor, xstring*.

-Any other additional package might be included in the preambule of your ```.tex``` file.
+Any other additional package might be included in the preamble of your ```.tex``` file.

 #### language support
 Multilanguage support is included through the ```polyglossia``` package.
 The main language should be setted when loading the class.
-The class will also set a secondary (and terciary language, if necessary).
+The class will also set a secondary (and tertiary language, if necessary).
 Other languages might be used by means of the ```\setotherlanguage{...}``` command.
-The text in language, other than the default one, should comes inside this language environment.
+The text in language, other than the default one, should come inside this language environment.
 Read the instruction in the template usage example provided.
-For further information on ```polyglossia``` package, visit https://ctan.org/pkg/polyglossia.
+For further information on the ```polyglossia``` package, visit https://ctan.org/pkg/polyglossia.

 #### title, author, abstract, keywords
 Provided the title of the document using the standard ```\title``` command and the title in other language using the command ```\othertitle``` defined in the template.
 You might use ```\othertitle``` as many times as desired (usually just once and three times seldom).

 Authors are inserted using the ```authblk``` package.
 For more information on the package, visit https://www.ctan.org/pkg/authblk.
 You might also provide the author ORCID by the ```\orcid```  command (see the usage in the example file).

 To create multiple abstracts use the environment ```polyabstracts```.
-For the abstract using the default language, just provided it using the usual ```abstract``` environment.
+For the abstract using the default language, just provide it using the usual ```abstract``` environment.
 For an abstract in another language, use the language environment provided by polyglossia.
 You may use as many abstracts as you need.
 See the example:

 ```
 \begin{polyabstract}